Szechuan Goat Sausage

 Ingredients

-• 2 teaspoons ground prickly ash berries or Szechuan peppercorns use half this amount is using commercial Szechuan peppercorns
+• 3 tablespoons ground prickly ash berries or Szechuan peppercorns use half this amount is using commercial Szechuan peppercorns

-• 1 tablespoon fish sauce preferably Red Boat brand
+• 4 tablespoons fish sauce or soy sauce preferably Red Boat brand

-• 1/8 teaspoon freshly ground cloves or spicebush berries
+• 1 teaspoon freshly ground cloves, star anise or spicebush berries

-• 1 teaspoon maple sugar or other sugar
+• 1.5 tablespoons maple sugar or other sugar

 Instructions